 As you know, every faucet has something new in it that differs it from others.
 In case you used something precisely similar, it’s better to guide yourself through the product annual.

 As I’ve mentioned before, there can be a gasket in need if you chose to set up a 3 or 4-hole kitchen faucet.
 To set it up, use a plastic or rubber gasket, and a trim ring over the surface of the sink.
 And setup the gasket on it.

 Later on, feed the faucet lines into the holes you have in the sink.
 The excess of pipe should be under the sink through the holes.

-In the step of placing he gasket, there can be misalignments in dimension.
+In the step of placing the gasket, there can be misalignments in dimension.
 So, it’s wise to use temporary chalks to be sure about the central placement of it.
-There is also a stuff called Plumber’s Putty that may be help you out.
+There is also stuff called Plumber’s Putty that may help you out.

 Step 6: Install the Nuts and Washers

-Now move yourself for some job underneath the sink.
-As you’ve places the pipes in the waterline, you need to setup the nuts and washers.
-For faucets that are pull down or something similar, use a quick-connection hose before you tighten up the nuts.
+Now move for some job underneath the sink.
+As you’ve placed the pipes in the waterline, you need to set up the nuts and washers.
+For faucets that are pull down or something similar, use a quick-connection hose before you tighten up the bolts.

 Step 7: Connect the Water Lines with the System